A image of a mother tenderly embracing her toddler with curly hair

 Healthier Bath Water: Reduces chlorine up to 100% and adds magnesium and zinc to nourish sensitive skin and hair.

-Easy to Use: No installation needed.
+Easy to Use: No installation is needed.
 Simply hang over the faucet.
 Let water flow through and swirl in the tub for best results.

 Long-Lasting: Durable polycarbonate filter lasts 1–2 months or up to 100 baths, making it perfect for babies and sensitive skin.